jun182/academic-kickstart/content/author/admin/_index.md

 [[education.courses]]
-  course = "MSc candidate, Computer Science and Engineering - Interaction Design" institution = "Department of Computer Science and Engineering, Chalmers University of Technology" year = 2021
+  course = "MSc candidate, Computer Science and Engineering - Interaction Design" institution = "Department of Computer Science and Engineering, Chalmers University of Technology"

 [[education.courses]]
-  course = "BSc in Informatics and System Science" institution = "Department of Applied IT, University of Gothenburg" year = 2019
+  course = "BSc in Informatics - Systems Science" institution = "Department of Applied IT, University of Gothenburg" year = 2019